-- In terms of belief that they can advance to higher levels in their workplace, 74% of men believe they have those opportunities as opposed to 60% of women.
-77% of women say that one of the biggest obstacles in advancing is a lack of information on how.
+- In terms of belief that they can advance to higher levels in their workplace, 74% of men believe they have those opportunities, as opposed to 60% of women.
+77% of women say that one of the biggest obstacles to advancing is a lack of information on how.

-- In 2020, 87% of companies around the world have at least one female in a position of senior management.
+- In 2020, 87% of companies around the world had at least one female in a position of senior management.

-Shocking Male vs Female CEO Statistics and Facts
+Shocking Male vs. Female CEO Statistics and Facts 2023

-- Female CEOs have a higher likelihood of being fired as opposed to male CEOs at 45%.
+- Female CEOs are more likely to be fired than male CEOs at 45%.

 - There are almost 200,000 CEOs in the United States.